 Please note that students may begin their laboratory research at any time in the semester and in some cases may not finish the rotation requirements until the following semester.
 Regardless of when they finish the course and receive their grade, the course and earned grade will appear on their transcript in the semester they enrolled, rather than the semester they finished the requirements.
 Finally, registered students may add the Research in Biomedical Sciences class at any time during the semester.

-Please also note that Research Rotation Reports are due at least three weeks before the end of the semester or award of degree date.
-This will allow time for revisions, grading, and posting of grades.
+Please also note that Research Rotation Reports are due on the dates below.
+Make sure to send your report to your mentor at least a week ahead of the due date for their guidance and suggested comments prior to submitting the final report.
+The final submission date will allow time for additional needed revisions, grading, and posting of grades.
 Please pay careful attention to the final report guidelines as well as the guidelines for scientific citation in order to facilitate prompt grading of your report.
 Let Dr. Lutz or the office know if you have any questions.

 Due dates are as follows, at 5 pm eastern time.

 Dec 15 for a January award of degree

 April 15 for a May award of degree